Sonosus/KosmicSuperspreader/Docs/BUILD.md

 ## Building

+* The interactive bill of materials can be found [here](https://htmlpreview.github.io/?https://github.com/Sonosus/KosmicSuperspreader/blob/main/Docs/KosmicSuperspreader.html).
 * All capacitors can be safely omitted; if the module malfunctions or is noisy they can be added later.
-* The square pad on each header is to be connected to the tip of the jack socket and the round pad to the ground pin.
+* The square pad on each header is to be connected to the tip of each jack socket and the round pad to a ground(sleeve) pin on each socket.
+If you have fastened all the sockets to the panel you may only connect one ground wire to one of the socket, and the panel will do the work of connecting the sleeves of all the jacks together.

  Jack | PCB
  --- | ---